top of page

 What Are the DELF and DALF Exams?

-The DELF (Diplôme d'Études en Langue Française) and DALF (Diplôme Approfondi de Langue Française) are internationally recognized French language diplomas issued by the French Ministry of National Education.
+The DELF (Diplôme d'Études en Langue Française) and DALF (Diplôme Approfondi de Langue Française) are internationally recognized French language certifications (diplomas) issued by the French Ministry of National Education.
 These exams assess real-world communication skills in:

 · Listening